paulnov/stata-tex/README.md

 in the second and forth column are customized to be in bold face.

 Finish this table (i.e. with `tabular` etc.), until it compiles in LaTeX in the format you want.
+The package includes a very simple sample table in `output_table.tex`.

 ### Step 2